Crypto vs Traditional Money Guide

 Will cryptocurrency replace traditional money completely?

 Unlikely.
-More probable is coexistence, where each system serves different needs: crypto for global transfers and programmable money, and traditional currency for local transactions and stability.
+Coexistence is more probable, with each system serving different needs: crypto for global transfers and programmable money, and traditional currency for local transactions and stability.

 How do I protect myself from cryptocurrency scams?